New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 Treat yourself to a new hat to protect your hair from icy temperatures and wind.
 Choose natural fibres in headwear and make sure they have a soft lining that won’t cause breakages in your hair.

 Avoid going out in icy weather with wet hair.
 Your hair could freeze and lead to breakages.
-If your hair won’t dry naturally in time, use the warm setting on your hairdryer with a diffuser and let the last 5% dry To make hair more manageable during the colder weather and fight against frizz, try a semi-permanent blow dry treatment.
+If your hair won’t dry naturally in time, use the warm setting on your hairdryer with a diffuser, and let the last 5% dry naturally to make hair more manageable during the colder weather and fight against frizz, try a semi-permanent blow dry treatment.

 Hair Botox could be the best two hours you spend this winter, as it leaves you with supple, frizz free and amazingly smooth hair for up to four months.